Forecasting the Evolving Composition of Inbound Tourism Demand: A Bayesian Compositional Time Series Approach Using Platform Booking Data: Literature Review

 Compositional data, observations that represent parts of a whole and thus sum to a constant, arise throughout the sciences \citep{aitchison1986statistical}.
 The standard approach transforms compositions via log-ratios (additive, centered, or isometric) to map the simplex to Euclidean space, after which conventional multivariate methods apply \citep{egozcue2003isometric, pawlowsky2015modeling}.
 For time series, this enables the use of vector autoregression (VAR) and related models on transformed data \citep{kynclova2015modeling}.

 An alternative approach models compositions directly using distributions supported on the simplex.
 The Dirichlet distribution is the canonical choice, parameterized by a concentration vector $\boldsymbol{\alpha} = (\alpha_1, \ldots, \alpha_C)$ with $\alpha_c > 0$. \citet{grunwald1993time} proposed Bayesian state-space models for continuous proportions, while \citet{zheng2017dirichlet} developed frequentist Dirichlet ARMA models.
 More recently, \citet{katz2024bdarma} introduced the Bayesian Dirichlet ARMA (BDARMA) framework, which combines the Dirichlet likelihood with vector autoregressive moving average (VARMA) dynamics on the mean parameters.
-Extensions include volatility clustering via Dirichlet ARCH \citep{katz2025bdarch} and extensive prior sensitivity analysis \citep{katz2025priors}.
+Extensions include volatility clustering via Dirichlet ARCH \citep{katz2025bdarch}.

 The BDARMA framework offers several advantages for tourism applications.
 First, forecasts automatically satisfy simplex constraints without post-hoc normalization.
 Second, the Dirichlet concentration parameter provides a natural measure of forecast uncertainty, lower concentration implies greater dispersion across possible compositions.
 Third, the Bayesian approach yields full posterior predictive distributions, enabling probabilistic statements about future market shares.